Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: New upper bounds for the DUAL problem

 \begin{lemma} Let $\G$ and $\H$ be two hypergraphs.
 Deciding whether $\G$ and $\H$ satisfy the intersection property is expressible in \FO. \end{lemma} \begin{proof} Two hypergraphs $\G$ and $\H$ satisfy the intersection property if and only if, for every pair of edges $G\in\G$ and $H\in\H$, $G\cap H\neq\emptyset$.
 Hence, the formula encoding this test is:

 \end{proof}

-We say that the guess is congruent if for every guessed tuple $\tuple{x}\in\Sone$ the object $x$ is actually a vertex, and for every tuple $\tuple{x,y}\in\Stwo$ the object $y$ is actually an edge belonging to $\G$ containing the vertex identified by the object $x$.
+We say that the guess is congruent (which is different from being consistent) if, for every guessed tuple $\tuple{x}\in\Sone$, object $x$ is actually a vertex, and, for every tuple $\tuple{x,y}\in\Stwo$, object $y$ is actually an edge belonging to $\G$ containing the vertex identified by object $x$.

 \begin{lemma} Let $\G$ and $\H$ be two hypergraphs, and let $\Sigma$ be a (guessed) set of labels of $\Tree(\G,\H)$.
-Deciding the congruency of $\Sigma$ is expressible in \FO. \end{lemma} \begin{proof} The congruency of the guessed set can be checked through:
+Deciding the congruency and the consistency of $\Sigma$ is expressible in \FO. \end{lemma} \begin{proof} The congruency of the guessed set can be checked through:

+The consistency check is expressed as the conjunction of two formulas.
+The first verifies whether there is an \emph{in}consistency on a specific vertex, and the second checks the overall consistency.

 \end{proof}